 For more information, please view the VCAT Order:

 Enquiries: Sue Monagle, Principal Planner, on 9518 3068.

 In September 2017, Council received advice from VCAT regarding the proposed development at 10 Alvina Street (Oakleigh South), which is the former Clayton West Primary School site.

 A hearing into this matter was heard at VCAT on 4 and 5 September, with Council arguing strongly against an amendment to the original proposal.

 Council refused the original proposal as well as the amended plans that VCAT considered.

-VCAT has issued an Interim Order which requires the developer to submit amended plans to the Tribunal by 20 November 2017, reflecting three key changes that VCAT believes should be made to the proposed Development Plan.
+VCAT issued an Interim Order which required the developer to submit amended plans to the Tribunal by 20 November 2017, reflecting three key changes that VCAT believes should be made to the proposed Development Plan.

 These changes relate to the location of an area of communal open space, and the siting and provision of a new access way to two groups of housing within the overall Plan.

 In this Order, VCAT has indicated that it supports the proposed Development Plan, subject to these three changes being made.